rizinorg/cutter/docs/source/user-docs/menus/menu-bar/windows-menu.rst

 **Steps:** Windows -> Decompiler

-Show Graph
+Graph Overview
 ----------------------------------------
 **Description:** One of the main views of Cutter allows you to navigate inside functions in a graph mode.
-This view displays the flow of a functions where each node on the graph represents a basic block in the function.
-The edges coming-to and getting-out of the blocks represents the control flow.
+Graph overview will only display a zoomed-out form of the graph, and will help the user understand the flow of a function as a whole.

 **Steps:** Windows -> Graph Overview